 Museum & Exhibition Studies Graduate Program Overview

-The Art History Department of the University of Illinois at Chicago offers a Master of Arts in Museum and Exhibition Studies.
+The University of Illinois at Chicago offers a Master of Arts in Museum and Exhibition Studies.

 Museum and Exhibition Studies at the University of Illinois at Chicago puts social justice at the heart of our work and scholarship.
-If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please join us at an info session this fall at Gallery 400 on October 6, 2016 at 6:00pm.
+If you are interested in learning more about how our students are redefining cultural work for the 21st Century, please feel free to join us at an upcoming info session.

-Full-time resident students take five core courses that focus on exhibition-making, collections, writing for exhibitions, strategies for public engagement, and museum genres and histories; complete a supervised internship; and complete a capstone activity (thesis, project, or two papers) during the two-year program.
+Full-time resident students take five core courses that focus on exhibition-making, collections, writing for exhibitions, strategies for public engagement, and museum genres and histories; and complete a capstone activity (thesis, project, or two papers) during the two-year program.